Ranajoy01/Map_2_Path_to_silicon_RISC_V_SoC_Tapeout_game/README.md

   <summary>:checkered_flag: <b>Level-5(Day-5):</b> Optimization in synthesis (If,case,for,generate useage in verilog) </summary>

   ##  :checkered_flag: Level-5(Day-5): Optimization in synthesis (If,case,for,generate useage in verilog)
-   :rocket:At this stage, I have gained the overview of SKY130 PDK library parameters and learned about two types of synthesis as well as different types of flip-flop designs.
+   :rocket:This level taught me the useage of If,case,for and generate constructs in verilog and issues with various coding styles of these constructs.

   :walking: <b>[Explore Level-5 Gameplay](Level_5/readme.md)</b>